What is the European Accessibility Act? How Does it Affect Businesses?

 8. Business-to-Business (B2B) and Business-to-Government (B2G) Organizations

-What are the Key Requirements of EAA and How to Comply with EAA?
+What are the Key Requirements of EAA & How to Comply with EAA?

 The European Accessibility Act (EAA) establishes a unified set of accessibility requirements across the European Union, ensuring that people with disabilities can access and use key digital products and services.
 Businesses operating in sectors such as e-commerce, telecommunications, and digital publishing must comply with these regulations to enhance inclusivity and avoid potential penalties.
 The EAA mandates accessibility in various areas, including websites, mobile applications, self-service kiosks, and electronic communications.